Have you ever wondered where the biggest lakes in Europe are? Let’s take a look.

 1. Lake Ladoga, Russia − the largest lake in Europe

 The top stop on our list of the biggest lakes in Europe goes to Lake Ladoga in Russia.
-This lake is the largest lake that sits entirely in Europe.
+This lake is the largest lake that sits entirely in Europe and could give the lakes in the USA a run for their money.
 It is the 14th biggest freshwater lake in the world.

 This lake has an interesting and dark history.
 While it’s credited to Russia’s Russian Standard Vodka, it was also a vital supply route during the Seige of Leningrad during World War 2.
 It has a surface size of 17,700 km² (6834 sq mi).